Author: Lem Chuck Moth

 The Rhade never forgot their original home, however, and they sailed for the Indochinese coast where they disembarked.
 Not finding enough food there, they moved back to the Darlac Plateau where they remained ever since.

-From their story, the Rhade as other Austronesian tribesmen of South China Sea, shared the same tradition of northern origin.
+From their story, the Rhade as other Austronesian tribesmen of Southern Sea, shared the same tradition of northern origin.
 Like the Chinese, they acknowledge that their ancestors were monkeys.
 They said that they lost their tail in a long journey through the desert.

 Matsya the Fish and the Naga King